John Bannister Gibson

-John Bannister Gibson (November 8, 1780 – May 3, 1853) was a Pennsylvania attorney, politician in the state legislature, and judge, including years on the Pennsylvania Supreme Court from 1816 to his death in 1853.
-He served as chief justice on the court for 24 years.
-In 1821, Gibson was elected as a member of the American Philosophical Society.
+John Bannister Gibson (November 8, 1780 – May 3, 1853) was a Pennsylvania jurist.
+He served on the Pennsylvania Supreme Court from 1816 to his death in 1853, and was chief justice on the court for 24 years.
+"During his highly influential career, he wrote more than twelve hundred opinions and was known for maintaining a generally restrictive view of judicial authority, [and] aiding measures for internal improvements and public works"[.]
+With some reluctance, Gibson also strictly followed precedent and legal text to deny the franchise to Pennsylvania’s free persons of African descent (Hobbs v.
+Fogg, 6 Watts 553 (Pa.
+1837)).

 Early life

-Born in Perry County, Pennsylvania, Gibson was named for John Banister, a Virginia hero of the American Revolution.
+Born in what is now Perry County, Pennsylvania (in 1780 it was part of Cumberland County), Gibson was named for John Banister, a Virginia hero of the American Revolution.
 Gibson's father, George Gibson, also fought in the war and remained in service after its end.
-George Gibson was killed in an expedition to the Great Black Swamp in northwest Ohio during the Northwest Indian Wars, when Gibson was eleven years old.
+George Gibson was killed at St. Clair's defeat in an expedition to the Great Black Swamp in northwest Ohio during the Northwest Indian Wars, when his son John was eleven years old.

 In 1795 or 1796, Gibson was sent to Dickinson College in Carlisle, Pennsylvania, where he remained about four years.
-Apparently Gibson did not take his degree, and the tradition is that he made very little mark as a student, though his latent abilities, or rather, his occasional and spasmodic indications of ability, were recognized by a few.
-Judge Hugh Brackenridge of the state Supreme Court, who lived in Carlisle, took some notice of the tall and awkward young student, and gave him the use of his library, the best in the town, which Gibson greatly appreciated.
+Apparently Gibson did not take his degree.
+Justice Hugh Brackenridge of the state Supreme Court, who lived in Carlisle, took some notice of the tall and awkward young student, and gave him the use of his library, the best in the town, which Gibson greatly appreciated.

-On leaving college, Gibson read law in Carlisle, in the office of Thomas Duncan, a lawyer of sound and thorough, if not brilliant ability, well versed in the learning of the time.
+On leaving college, Gibson read law in Carlisle, in the office of Thomas Duncan.
 In 1803, Gibson was admitted to the bar in Cumberland County, and later in the same year at Pittsburgh.
 In 1804, he was admitted in Beaver County, and he also practiced for a short time in Hagerstown, Maryland.

-In 1809, Gibson was elected on the Democratic tickets to the Pennsylvania state legislature, and again in 1810.
-As chairman of the judiciary committee, he secured the passage of the Act of 1812, abolishing survivorship as an incident of joint tenancy.
+Service in General Assembly

-In 1811 he championed the cause of Judge Thomas Cooper against impeachment proceedings.
-The legislature heard testimony that Cooper "berated lawyers, denigrated witnesses... carried deadly weapons to court,... and decided a case in which he had a financial stake."
-The legislature voted to remove the judge.
+In 1809, Gibson was elected as a Democrat from Cumberland County to the House of Representatives of the Pennsylvania General Assembly, and again in 1810.
+He served for the 1810-1811, and 1811-1812 terms of the Assembly.
+As chairman of the House Judiciary Committee, he secured the passage of the Act of 1812, abolishing survivorship as an incident of joint tenancy (Pennsylvania Act of Mar.
+31, 1812, P.L.
+259, No. 194, Cl.
+68).